 How to find internships in New York relevant to a MBA degree?

-Finding internships in New York relevant to an MBA degree involves combining university resources with local industry connections.
-Many New York MBA programs, such as those at NYU Stern and Columbia Business School, offer strong career services that connect students to finance, consulting, and tech internships.
-According to the Graduate Management Admission Council (GMAC), over 70% of MBA students secure internships through their schools' career centers.
+Finding internships in New York relevant to an MBA degree involves a strategic approach centered on networking and utilizing university resources.
+Many top New York business schools, such as NYU Stern, offer strong career services that connect students to internships in finance, consulting, and technology sectors.

 How does a MBA degree influence career mobility and advancement in New York?